Culture, media and sport

-Victoria is a pedagogical researcher in physical education and sport pedagogy.
-Her research focusses on digital technologies and social media in young people’s health and wellbeing, teacher professional development and curriculum innovation, as well as digital methods and ethics.
+Victoria is a pedagogical researcher in sport, physical activity and health.
+Her main research area focuses on social media/digital technologies and young people’s health and wellbeing, and she is interested in the professional learning needs of teachers/coaches.

 Professor of Hebrew Bible and Second Temple Judaism

-My main research interests are the Dead Sea Scrolls, and I began my doctoral work at King's College London in the Qumran glasnost year 1991 when access to all the unpublished material was granted to the world of scholarship at large.
-Because of the sheer scale of new material now available, the opening of access to all the unpublished texts had, in practical terms, a ...
+My main research interests are the Dead Sea Scrolls and the Hebrew Bible.
+I began my doctoral work at King's College London in the Qumran glasnost year 1991 when access to all the unpublished Dead Sea Scrolls was granted to the world of scholarship at large.
+Because of the sheer scale of new material now available, the opening of access to all the ...